OfficeDev/outlook-dev-docs/docs/add-ins/pinnable-taskpane.md

 > Pinnable task panes are currently available to Office 365 subscribers using Outlook 2016 or later on Windows (build 7668.2000 or later for users in the Current or Office Insider Channels, build 7900.xxxx or later for users in Deferred channels), Outlook 2016 or later on Mac (version 16.13.503 or later), and Outlook on the web.

 > [!IMPORTANT]
-> Pinnable task panes are not available for appointments/meetings.
+> Pinnable task panes are not available for the following.
+> - Appointments/Meetings
+> - Outlook.com

 ## Support task pane pinning